Bonus Tax Calculator (2026)

 What about FICA (Social Security and Medicare)?

 This calculator is for educational purposes.
-Withholding amounts are estimates; actual withholding depends on your employer's payroll method and W-4 settings.
+Income-tax withholding is estimated; FICA is modeled as incremental annual liability.
+Actual paycheck deductions depend on your employer's payroll method, wages paid year to date, and W-4 settings.
 Consult a tax professional for advice specific to your situation.